ShenFengWang/git-up/README.md

 # git-up
-Using php and git to updating the program to server when you have no permission for using ssh or ftp
+Using php and git to updating files to server when you have no permission for using ssh or ftp

 ##How to use
 both local and server: